• Skip to main content

 What is Bilingual Education?

 Bilingual Education is the process of using two different languages in classroom instructions.
 It is a two-way or dual language immersion.
 The main intention of this program is to teach students the native (English) language along with the second (non-English) language.
-During this systematic program, the teachers teach the academic subjects in both languages as per the instructions in the academic program.
-After the completion of the course, the students are able to speak, read, write, and listen the second language.

 Bilingualism not only helps students master both languages but also improves their understanding of every culture.
 The goal is students should be able to communicate in both languages.